 RIMS-CRMPs may use the credential to establish credibility within their organizations, among other professionals and with the public.
 Adding the RIMS-CRMP certification to your professional profile demonstrates that you have achieved a high level of competency through validated expertise, education and experience to successfully manage risk and create value for your organization.
-So how do you begin?
+Let's get started!